shissam/arloRATLS-diy/README.md

 # arloRATLS-diy
-Do It Yourself Remote Access to Locally Stored video to Unsupported Arlo Base Station(s).
+Do It Yourself Remote Access to Locally Stored video on Unsupported Arlo Base Station(s).

+![](https://raw.githubusercontent.com/shissam/arloRATLS-diy/master/assets/arloRATLS-diy.png)

 (or get your bird out of EOL jail)

-![](https://raw.githubusercontent.com/shissam/arloRATLS-diy/master/assets/arloRATLS-diy.png)

 ## Problem
 Cameras for this proprietary eco-system push recordings to the vendor's cloud storage service thereby allowing authorized access to such recordings virtually from anywhere using a web browser or phone app.
 Furthermore, those same recordings (except for "manually" initiated recordings), can also be alternatively saved/mirrored on local storage (known as "Local Storage Backups") when enabled by a "base station".